 Week 1 Goal: Delete

 Don’t worry about where to you have to put everything.
-Just delete.
+If you don’t need it anymore or have easy access, just delete.
 And make it a regular habit, too.

 I had an eye-opening conversation with Science teacher, Karen Proehl about the art of Kondo-ing (decluttering and tidying) at our weekly EFF-It Party (effective file & folder).
 The author explains how most of us have much more than we need — and that only when we let go of an abundance of physical objects can we start to live more.
 The act of tidying up our spaces by letting go and changing the relationship with “stuff” you own is a parallel that reflects the relationship we have with our digital spaces as well.
 One reader describes organizing like this: